cgwire/zou/docs/index.md

 Through it, you can link all the tools of your pipeline and make sure they are all synchronized.

-To integrate it into your tools you can rely on the dedicated Python client named [Gazu](https://gazu.cg-wire.com).
+To integrate it into your tools, you can rely on the dedicated Python client named [Gazu](https://gazu.cg-wire.com).

 # Who is it for?

-The Kitsu API is made for Technical Directors, ITs and Software Engineers from animation and VFX studios.
-With this API they can enhance the tools they provide to the studio departments.
+The Kitsu API is made for Technical Directors, ITs, and Software Engineers from animation and VFX studios.
+With this API, they can enhance the tools they provide to the studio departments.

 On top of the API, you can deploy the Kitsu frontend, which brings you the full